bosun-monitor/bosun/docs/system_configuration.md

 #### RedisPassword
 Optional password to use when connecting to Redis.

+#### RedisClentSetName
+Optional key defining the sending of client's name `bosun` to Redis.
+Defaults to true.
+If you use Netflix/dynomite then RedisClentSetName must be set to false.

 #### LedisDir
 Directory in which ledis will store data.
 Default: `LedisDir = "ledis_data"`